Wayne and Shuster

 Wayne and Shuster were a Canadian comedy duo formed by Johnny Wayne and Frank Shuster.
-They were active professionally from the early 1940s until the late 1980s, first as a live act, then on radio, then as part of The Army Show that entertained troops in Europe during World War II, and then on both Canadian and American television.
+They were active professionally from the early 1940s until Wayne's death in 1990, first as a live act, then on radio, then as part of The Army Show, which entertained troops in Europe during World War II, and later on both Canadian and American television.

-Wayne (born Louis Weingarten; May 28, 1918 – July 18, 1990) and Shuster (September 5, 1916 – January 13, 2002) were well known in Canada, and were Ed Sullivan's most frequently recurring guests, appearing a record 67 times on his show.
-Despite repeated suggestions that they should move to the United States to further their careers, the duo chose to stay in Canada.
+Wayne (born Louis Weingarten; May 28, 1918 – July 18, 1990) and Shuster (September 5, 1916 – January 13, 2002) were well known in Canada and became Ed Sullivan's most frequently recurring guests, appearing a record 67 times on his show.
+Despite repeated suggestions that they should move to the United States to further their careers, the duo chose to remain based in Canada.

 Beginnings

 Wayne and Shuster were born in the same neighbourhood in Toronto, Ontario, Canada, and met in grade school.
 In 1931, while students at Harbord Collegiate Institute, they performed their first skit together for their Boy Scout troop, and, as part of the school drama club, continued to entertain fellow students.
 They both studied at the University of Toronto, where they wrote and performed as "Shuster and Wayne".